 It all started in 1992 when American writer Neal Stephenson coined the term metaverse in his sci-fi novel ‘Snow Crash.’
 Since then, a lot of developments have been made toward creating a real metaverse.

 Several games and movies, like Second Life, Pokemon Go, Fortnite, and Ready Player One, show us what the world of the metaverse might look like.

 In its current form, Metaverse is a vague term that sounds futuristic and hasn’t fully taken shape yet.
 Social media and technology companies see it as a fully ‘immersive’ and realistic digital universe that would enable users to access 3-D augmented or virtual environments.
 It combines the features of online gaming, social media, augmented reality (AR), virtual reality (VR), NFTs, and cryptos to allow users to connect in this online space.

 Within this ecosystem, users can interact, socialize, play games, make friends, visit remote locations, work, run businesses, learn new things, etc. It’s like a digital twin — users can exist as a ‘3D avatar’ in this virtual environment and live a life comparable to the real world.

 How Does the Metaverse Work?

 We don’t have just one social media platform or blockchain for everyone, do we?
 Similarly, the metaverse isn’t just one digital world that caters to everyone.
-There will be several digital worlds — some more immersive than others catering to different use cases.
+There will be several digital worlds & different types of metaverse — some more immersive than others catering to different use cases.